KubaPro010/fm95/README.md

 # StereoSCAMod
 Stereo SCA, like normal SCA but encodes L-R onto 80 khz, only demodulator of this right now is gnu radio

+# MonoPass
+want to keep mono for a reason but have the lpf and preemphasis, do so

 # How to compile?
 To compile you need `cmake` and `libpulse-dev`, if you have those then do these commands:
 ```